ibm-cloud-docs/FileStorage/configure-backup-plesk.md

    ```
    {:pre}

    This command compresses and transmits your data, and it preserves as much as possible, except hard links.
-It also provides information about what files are being transferred plus a brief summary at the end.
+It also provides information about what files are being traNFSerred plus a brief summary at the end.
    {:tip}
 5. Edit `/etc/psa/psa.conf` to point the `DUMP_D` value at the new target.
     - It appears as: `DUMP_D /backup/psa/dumps`.